quadrismegistus/prosodic/README.md

 Not bad, right?
 PROSODIC not only captures the sonnet's overall iambic meter, but also some of its variations.
 It accurately captures the trochaic inversions in the lines "*Mak*ing a *fam*ine *where* a*bun*dance *lies*" and "*Pi*ty the *world* or *else* this *glut*ton *be*."
 Also, depending on the constraints, it also captures the double-strong beat that can often follow a double-weak beat in the line "Thy *self* thy *foe* to thy *sweet self* too *cruel*" (see, for this metrical pattern, [Bruce Hayes' review of Derek Attridge's *The Rhythms of English Poetry* in *Language* 60.1, 1984](http://www.linguistics.ucla.edu/people/hayes/Papers/Hayes1984ReviewOfAttridge.pdf)).
 It also gets some lines wrong: its interpretation of "feed'st thy light's flame," for example.
 But how accurate is it on average?

-#### Available data
+#### Metrical annotation output

-See [here](https://www.dropbox.com/sh/q13jsvsxem5lvdw/AACE0VSc0hL4UfEJDhWpFs5oa?dl=0) for a quick look of three output statistics files.
+See [here](https://www.dropbox.com/sh/q13jsvsxem5lvdw/AACE0VSc0hL4UfEJDhWpFs5oa?dl=0) for a quick look of the three output statistics files are produced in the metrical annotation process.

 ### Accuracy of metrical parser